 A little bit about us...

-Formed in September 2013, the choir has around 50 members of all abilities.
+Formed in September 2013, the choir has around 60 members of all abilities.
 No previous experience is necessary and there are no auditions, just enthusiasm to join in.

-We like to think of ourselves as a very friendly group with a wide range of backgrounds and ages.
+We like to think of ourselves as a very friendly group with a wide range of backgrounds and ages and currently, we perform two or three concerts a year.

-We meet on Wednesdays, during term time, from 7.30pm to 9.30pm at
+We rehearse on Wednesdays from 7.30pm to 9.30pm at Lisvane Memorial Hall.

 Lisvane Memorial Hall